En Foco Photography Fellowship 2021

 - 5-7 images (5 images are required, additional 2 are optional,) Follow the sizing guidelines. > We highly recommend that the works submitted are from a series, but it is not a requirement to submit.

 The application form does not have to be completed in a single session; Submittable will save your draft application.
 We suggest that you save often as you fill out the form and that you save a copy of any narrative texts.

 ABOUT EN FOCO

 En Foco is a non-profit organization that nurtures and supports contemporary fine art and documentary photographers of diverse cultures, primarily U.S. residents of Latino, African and Asian Heritage, and Native Peoples of the Americas and the Pacific.
-Since it was founded in 1974, En Foco has been an outspoken leader and advocate for the equitable support and access to resources for photographers of color.
-It has a distinguished itself through its sustained commitment to providing its primary constituency and the communities they represent financial support, public programming, information services and cultural advocacy initiatives.
+Since it was founded in 1974, En Foco has been an outspoken leader and advocate for equitable support and access to resources for photographers of color.
+It has distinguished itself through its sustained commitment to providing its primary constituency and the communities they represent financial support, public programming, information services and cultural advocacy initiatives.

 The En Foco Photography Fellowship Program is made possible with the generosity of an anonymous donor, with public funds from the New York City Department of Cultural Affairs, in partnership with the City Council, The Ford Foundation, New York State Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature.
 Member of the Urban Arts Cooperative.